-After a successful career in specialty foods manufacturing, Ken brought his know-how to FreshDirect, where he oversees our selection of deli items, specialty products and artisanal cheeses, traveling the world to discover the most delectable goodies from near and far.
+After a successful career in specialty food manufacturing, Ken brought his know-how to FreshDirect, where he oversees our selection of deli items, specialty products, and artisanal cheese, traveling the world to discover the most delectable goodies from near and far.
 (Can’t say we’re not jealous!)

 Here are Ken’s top tips for showing off a tempting selection of cheeses at your next party.